BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-05-11-final-project.markdown

 Now for the so-called **whiskers**: *Curious* (and a few others) has long ones, showing **big variation** in how long these sightings last. *Confused* and *Joy* again stick to **shorter whiskers** — pretty consistent and quick.

-Lastly, the **outliers**: *Confused* shows quite a few dots past the right whisker — **rare** but long events that stand very out from the usual.
+Lastly, the **outliers**: *Confused* shows quite a few dots past the right whisker, **rare** but long events that stand very out from the usual.
 Most sightings are short, but occasionally something lasts way longer and clearly leaves people puzzled.

 ## Possible causes
 While UFO sightings may feel intense and scary, our analysis takes a data driven approach to look into possible explanations of the sightings.
 By examining correlations with external factors, such as extreme weather conditions, we explore whether these sightings might be better explained by natural phenomena rather than extraterrestrial activity.